Installing the Stormshield SSL VPN client

 sudo dnf install ./<filename>

-- Replace <filename> with the name of the .rpm packet downloaded in advance.
+• Replace <filename> with the name of the .rpm package downloaded earlier.

-- With the dnf tool, you have to provide the file path of the packet to be installed.
-In the example, ./ indicates that the packet is available in the current folder.
+• With the dnf tool, you have to provide the file path of the package to be installed.
+In the example, ./ indicates that the package is available in the current folder.

-If your OpenVPN gateway (the SNS firewall) provides a specific DNS configuration to use, the configuration is not natively applied by OpenVPN under Linux.
+4. If the OpenVPN gateway on the SNS firewall provides a specific DNS configuration to use, the configuration is not natively applied by OpenVPN under Linux.
 You will need a local solution that can apply it.

 You can, for example, use a script equivalent to the one in the openvpn-systemd-resolved package on Ubuntu.